Jaapdedood/3DoTBootloader/Readme.md

 Version History
 ===============
 ```
+v2.1.0 (07/11/19)
+* SetupCurrentLimit and accompanying TWI functions added to set MCP4017
+resistance via I2C before starting a sketch.
+* Bug: need to wait a few seconds before being able to upload a sketch with
+switch in "program" position (bug always existed).

 v2.0.0 (11/14/18)
 * Code overhaul. v1.0.0 was not working on v7 3DoT board.
 Continuously doing a
 board reset would cause the USB interface to continuously disconnect from the host.